Shinyn/Shinyn/README.md

-### Hi there 👋
+### Hello and Welcome 👋

-### My name is Mattias and I am studying to become a fullstack developer! 😃
+### My name is Mattias and I am studying to become a fullstack developer 👩‍💻

-My goal is to learn and absorb as much information about web development as possible, and then use this knowledge to build beautiful and well-functioning websites for the world to enjoy.
+My goal is to learn and absorb as much information about web development as possible, and then use this knowledge to build beautiful and well-functioning websites for the world to enjoy ❤️

 ### 🛠 Skills